Lunar Receiving Laboratory

-This lunar material container was used during the Apollo Era to transport and store moon rocks from the Lunar Receiving Laboratory.
+This lunar material container was used during the Apollo Era to transport and store moon rocks in the Vacuum Laboratory of the Manned Spacecraft Center's Lunar Receiving Laboratory.
 It is amazingly engineered, stainless steel vessel with bolts to secure the lunar sample to prevent contamination.

 The accompanying tag, which was sealed in the bag that this container came in, indicates that it was cleaned in 1971 indicating that at one time it contained rocks from Apollo 11 and / or Apollo 12.